Elmbridge Borough Council elections 3 May 2018

 If you lose your postal vote or make a mistake, contact Electoral Services straight away.
 A replacement postal vote can be issued before 5pm on Thursday 3 May.

 Voting by proxy

-Completed applications must reach us before 5pm on Tuesday 25 April.
+Completed applications must reach us before 5pm on Wednesday 25 April.
 Your appointed proxy must attend your polling station to vote on your behalf.
-If they are unable to attend your polling station they can apply to vote by post as a proxy before 5pm on Tuesday 18 April.
-Contact Electoral Services for an application form.

 Application form to vote by proxy - print a copy, complete it by hand and return it by one of the following methods: